-The Sports Medicine Division of the Department of Orthopaedic Surgery at Washington University School of Medicine, made up of Robert Brophy, MD, Terra Blatnik, MD, Kayla Daniel, MD, Mark Halstead, MD, Derrick Knapik, MD, Matthew Matava, MD, Nicole Messenger, MD, Jeffrey Nepple, MD, MS, and Matthew Smith, MD, brings world-class care to patients of all ages.
+The Sports Medicine Division of the Department of Orthopaedic Surgery at Washington University School of Medicine, made up of Robert Brophy, MD, Terra Blatnik, MD, Kayla Daniel, MD, Mark Halstead, MD, Derrick Knapik, MD, Matthew Matava, MD, Jeffrey Nepple, MD, MS, and Matthew Smith, MD, brings world-class care to patients of all ages.
 Our providers specialize in the treatment of a wide variety of injuries to the shoulder, elbow, knee, hip, foot and ankle, in addition to athletic concussions.

 Most importantly, our providers are dedicated to providing the highest level of care and service to you and your family.
 As a specialty, sports medicine treats injuries in all patients, not just elite athletes.
 Whether you need surgery, therapy or just reassurance that you can get back to the gym or playing field, our sports medicine specialists are here for you.

 Click on the links below to read more about common injuries and treatments related to each body part.

 - Cartilage transplantation

 - Exertional compartment syndrome testing

 - ImPACT concussion testing

 - Labral repair of the hip